-- Maine Coon Rescue (link) – United States
+- Maine Coon Rescue – United States

-- Maine Coon Adoptions (link) – United States
+- Maine Coon Adoptions – United States

-- Cat Chat (link) – United Kingdom
+- Cat Chat – United Kingdom

-- RSPCA (link) – United Kingdom
+- RSPCA – United Kingdom

 Black Maine Coon kittens are advertised on Gumtree, though I would not recommend this as a good place to purchase your kitten.

-That is not to say that all sellers on Gumtree are bad, the trouble is, you just don’t know so do not take the risk when purchasing a purebred Maine coon cat.
+That is not to say that all sellers on Gumtree are bad, the trouble is, you just do not know so do not take the risk when purchasing a purebred black Maine coon cat.

 6. Backyard Breeders

-Avoid these breeders where possible, since the kittens are kept in poor conditions, and you also cannot ensure they are truly purebred Maine Coons (even if the seller tells you they are!).
+Avoid these breeders since the kittens are kept in poor conditions, and you also cannot ensure they are truly purebred Maine Coons (even if the seller tells you they are!).

-These kittens are also unadvisable since backyard breeder tend not to screen their breeding cats by veterinary professionals, to check for medical conditions common to the Maine Coon breed, for instance, hip dysplasia.
+Backyard breeders rarely screen their breeding cats via veterinary professionals, to check for medical conditions common to the Maine Coon breed, for instance, hip dysplasia.